-This AM Plan is prepared to facilitate consultation prior to adoption of levels of service by the Town of Gawler.
+Future consultation processes will be developed to attract more responses.
 Future revisions of the AM Plan will incorporate customer consultation on service levels and costs of providing the service.
-This will assist the Town of Gawler and stakeholders in matching the level of service required, service risks and consequences with the customer's ability and willingness to pay for the service.
+This will assist the Town of Gawler and its stakeholders match the level of service required, and service risks and consequences with the customer's ability and willingness to pay for the service.